- Author: Furious

-Even though both class can heal, they both do so in a very different way.
-Restoration shamans might not have many spells to cast, but that doesn’t mean there isn’t some theorycrafting that goes into developing a strong rotation!
-In this guide, we’ll cover everything it takes to be a great restoration shaman.
+Even though both classes can heal, they both do so in a very different way.
+Restoration Shamans might not have many spells to cast, but that doesn’t mean there isn’t some theorycrafting that goes into developing a strong rotation!
+In this guide, we’ll cover everything it takes to be a great Restoration Shaman.
 That includes race and talent options, your healing rotation, and important tips to getting the most out your character.
 We’ll also cover all aspects of optimization, including your stat priorities, profession options, the best enchants to look for, and all the consumables you’ll need to be the absolute best!

 Shamans are usually brought to raids for the use of their versatile totems, which directly impact their other four group members.
 This means that a shaman is also a support class.
 With the aid of totems and powerful multi-target heals, shamans are best as raid healers.
 They can double as a tank healer, but this will quickly run them out of mana!

 While that might not seem thrilling initially, the other options aren’t any better.
 Caster shamans do not benefit from an orcs Blood Fury, which eliminates that option.
-Tauren are an alright choice due to extra health from Endurance and the ability for a free heal with War Stomp.
+Tauren are an all right choice due to extra health from Endurance and the ability for a free heal with War Stomp.

 Each point of weapon skill will give you:

 - 0.04% reduced chance to miss.

 - 0.04% reduced chance of opponent blocking attack.

 - 0.04% reduced chance of opponent parrying attack.